-Before a vehicle is permitted to remain on campus, it must be registered at the school office.
+Before a car is permitted to remain on campus, it must be registered at the dean's office.
+At that time, proof of insurance must be supplied.
+Parents need to notify the dean before a student brings a car to campus.